Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Applications

-Then, we obtain the following result: \begin{proposition} Consider the HMM model \eqref{def:hmm1}-\eqref{def:hmm2} and estimator \eqref{def:hmm_estimator} for the parameters in the model.
-Then, for any $t > 2 B^2$ with probability at least $1-\exp(-t)- n F_\varepsilon(t/2)$, the following inequality holds:
+Then, we obtain the following result: \begin{proposition} Consider the HMM model \eqref{def:hmm1}-\eqref{def:hmm2} and the estimator in \eqref{def:hmm_estimator} for the parameters in the model.
+Then, for any $t > 0$ and $\tau > 0$, with probability at least $1-\exp(-t)-\sum_{\ell=1}^{n-1} \Surv_\ell(\tau)$, the following inequality holds: